Neon Bull: Production

-In the scene where Juliano Cazarré had to masturbate a horse, he was sure that Gabriel Mascaro had planned to use a prosthesis.
+In the scene where Juliano Cazarré had to manually stimulate a horse, he was sure that Gabriel Mascaro had planned to use a prosthesis.
 Instead, when the director told him that he would have to actually touch the horse's penis, he refused to continue unless Mascaro did the same first.
 So in the end they both did the act.

-The genuinity of the scene in which Juliano Cazarré had to have sex with Samya De Lavor, who was really 8 months pregnant, is disputed.
+The genuineness of the scene in which Juliano Cazarré had to have sex with Samya De Lavor, who was really 8 months pregnant, is disputed.
 Mascaro asked Cazarré to have an erection at the beginning of the scene.
 Cazarré said the sex was simulated.
 Director Mascaro said he was standing far from the action, so he could not see and he did not ask the actors how they performed it, but he admitted the result "is very persuasive" and done in only one take.
 More, talking about the camera position, he said that "The sex scene with the pregnant woman, if we were one step ahead, it would become a totally porn film".